VICO-UoE/mlpractical/environment-set-up.md

 For those wishing to install on a personal Windows or OSX machine, the initial instructions for setting up Conda will differ slightly - you should instead select the relevant installer for your system from [here](http://conda.pydata.org/miniconda.html) and following the corresponding installation instructions from [here](http://conda.pydata.org/docs/install/quick.html).
 After Conda is installed the [remaining instructions](#create-conda-env) should be the same across different systems.

+*Note: Although we are happy for you to additionally set up an environment on a personal machine, you should still set up a DICE environment now as this will make sure you are able to use shared computing resources later in the course.
+Also although we have tried to note when the required commands will differ on non-DICE systems, these instructions have only been tested on DICE and we will not be able to offer any support in labs on getting set up on a non-DICE system.*

 ---

 Open a bash terminal (`Applications > Terminal` on DICE).